AnirudhBhat/anirudhbhat.github.com/_posts/posts/2020-11-17-tell-dont-ask-principle.markdown

 You see the problem in the above code?.

-1. Main class knows too much about the email validator class’s internal detail
+1. `Main` class knows too much about the `EmailValidator` class’s internal detail
-2. All of the validation logic that Main class is doing should actually belong in EmailValidator class.
+2. All of the validation logic that `Main` class is doing should actually belong in `EmailValidator` class.
-3. Main class is using information from the Emailvalidator class data and also making decisions on that object
+3. `Main` class is using information from the `Emailvalidator` class data and also making decisions on that object